pieterdesnerck/website/docs/representation.md

 permalink: representation
 ---

-The ERA is a member of [FeCRA](https://www.fecra.org.uk/) (Federation of Cambridge Residents’ Associations), and is representing the Eddington residents in different groups and committees locally and city-wide.
+The ERA is a member of the [Federation of Cambridge Residents’ Associations](https://www.fecra.org.uk/) and represents Eddington residents in groups and committees locally and city-wide.

 {% assign now_timestamp = "now"|date:"%s"|plus:0 %}
 {% assign meetings = site.meetings|sort:"-sort_order"|reverse %}